kylehuntsman/private-ipfs-content/README.md

 ## Running

-Run the following command to run node 1, ensuring you copy the listening peer address it logs
+Run the following command to run the main node, ensuring you copy the listening address it logs
 ```
-$ npm run node1
+$ npm run node

 adding protocol /custom-protocol
 libp2p has started